 200 mg but increased it to 400 mg.
 Whew!
 Wrong thing to do!!
 I had a severe

-anxiety attack one or two nights after increasing the dose and my husband had
+anxiety attack one or two nights and my husband had

 one the night after I did.
-So we weaned ourselves off the SAM-e.
+So we weaned ourselves off.
 After stopping

 SAM-e we both noticed that we had actually felt better on it and my knees didn't